leonlevitate/CV-Resume/README.md

 ## Leon Linton

-A Junior Developer with a unique blend of technical and business experience.
+Junior Developer with a unique blend of technical and business experience.
 Former Consultancy Operations Manager for a Software company, with a passion for Technology.

 ## Skills